Proactive Medicaid Planning For Pennsylvania Seniors

 Figuring out how to pay for long-term care and gaining eligibility for government benefits are complex issues.
 You will find the legal counsel you need at Kreisher Marshall & Associates, LLC.
 A certified elder law attorney has the expertise to assess your particular situation and advise on the best options available to you and your family.

-Medicaid, also known as Medical Assistance, provides assistance for paying the costs of long term nursing home stays.
+Medicaid, also known as Medical Assistance, provides assistance for paying the costs of long-term nursing home stays.
 It is available for both individuals and married couples.
-There are many requirements the II must meet before being deemed eligible for Medicaid benefits – including income and asset limitations.
-The Commonwealth only looks at the income of the II.
-If the gross income is less than $2,349/month, then he is permitted to retain $8,000 of countable assets.
-If the gross income is $2,349 or more/month, then he is permitted to retain $2,400 of countable assets.
+There are many requirements the applicant must meet before being deemed eligible for Medicaid benefits – including income and asset limitations.
+Depending upon the gross income, an applicant is permitted to retain $2,400 or $8,000 of countable assets.
 However, not all assets are “countable” assets.
 For instance, in most circumstances, the primary residence does not count as an asset.

 There are also laws and regulations in place to protect the community spouse by ensuring that they have sufficient assets and income to maintain their lifestyle.
 If you and/or your spouse’s assets are over the limit, those extra resources must be “spend down”.
 However, that “spend-down” is not limited to paying for the nursing home.

 In addition, there is a five-year look back through all of your assets to see if any gifting was done for the purposes of obtaining Medicaid eligibility.
 If you have gifted in the past five years, the state tallies the total amount gifted during that time and imposes a penalty by taking the total amount gifted divided by the average daily rate for a nursing home in PA (as of 1/1/20 this rate is $423.11/day).
 There are ways to pay the nursing home during this penalty period.